 For that reason, there does have to be a deduction to your bet to make sure that the betting is fair and as mentioned, the 6/1 you got earlier in the day is no longer the correct – or fair – odds.

-What you do need to know is that Rule 4 deduction will only apply AFTER the final delectations for a race is made.
-Usually, this is around 24 hours before a race.
-Also, if you back a horse and it is declared a non-runner after the final declarations, you will get your money back.
-Ante-post punters do not get their money back on non-runners, however.
+What you do need to know is that Rule 4 deduction will only apply AFTER the final declarations for a race is made.
+Usually, this is around 24 hours before a race for National Hunt and 48 hours for Flat.
+Also, if you back a horse and it is declared a non-runner after the final declarations, you will get your stake money back.
+It is worth noting though that Ante-post punters do not get their stake money back from non-runners.

 To make it all a little bit easier, there’s a handy explanation here and it describes just how much of your bet is deducted, depending on the odds of the non-runner.